Pre-Kindergarten, Miss Kaylie Berrett

 Responsible Students: Our service project this year is working with Crayola ColorCycle.
 This program allows for schools to send in old use up markers to be recycled and turned into energy.
 This means we are keeping plastic out of our landfills and we are getting our old markers reused and recycled.
 As well as service, we build upon our communication skills.
 Our classroom is continually working on skills to help build our communication skills with peers and teachers.
 We work on our social skills during recess, PE, and Discovery time.
 This helps us all clearly express our ideas!
 Sharing has started on a daily basis.
 Sharing is always a fun activity students use to communicate something their love!
 We have also began to stress the important of expressing our feelings via healthy communication.

-What to Work on Over the Summer!
+What to Work on at Home!

 - Explore.
 Spending time outdoors in nature with your child will open their hearts to exploration and love of the nature around the.
 The Zoo, The Forestry Center, OMSI, and The Children's Museum are all great places to experience over the summer.
 Talking about the different plants, animals, and bugs at your local park or even your own garden will pump up those observational skills!